svikashk/agile/agile/scrum-sprint-review-meeting.md

 ## Sprint Review vs Sprint Retrospective
 {: .fs-7 }

+Teams often get confused between sprint review meetings and a [sprint retrospective meetings]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-sprint-retrospective-meeting.md %}).
+While they do sometimes sound similar, at its core they're have different purpose.

+Below is a tabular column that explains the three major differences between a sprint review meeting and a sprint retrospective meeting.

 | Sprint Review        | Sprint Retrospective          |
 |:-------------|:------------------|
 | 1.
 The sprint review meeting focuses on what was built during the current Sprint. | 1.
 The sprint retrospective meeting is focussed on improving future sprints in terms of the process. |